Lakes of the Clouds – Mount Washington, New Hampshire

 Fleming Flume (top section) – Carroll, New Hampshire

-Fleming Flume, Elephant Head Brook – Over the summer, while doing some research, I came across a water feature in the 1907 Guide to the Paths and Camps in the White Mountains (first edition AMC Guidebook) referred to as Fleming Flume in Carroll, New Hampshire.
+Fleming Flume, Elephant Head Brook – While doing some research, I came across a water feature in the 1907 Guide to the Paths and Camps in the White Mountains (first edition AMC Guidebook) referred to as Fleming Flume in Carroll, New Hampshire.
 The write-up also mentions a Fleming Fall.
 I finally had the chance to visit and photograph this little flume.

 Shell Cascade – Waterville Valley, New Hampshire

-Shell Cascade, Waterville Valley – Located on Hardy Brook, a tributary of the Mad River, in Waterville Valley of New Hampshire is a small, but unique, cascade known as Shell Cascade.
-This water feature isn’t visited often because of its location.
+Shell Cascade, Waterville Valley – Located on Hardy Brook, a tributary of the Mad River, in Waterville Valley, New Hampshire is a small, but unique, cascade known as Shell Cascade.
+Because of its location, this cascade isn’t visited much.
 It is not in a remote area by any means, but no official trail leads to it, and during times of high water it can be difficult to reach Hardy Brook.
 And for these reasons, its considered to be a forgotten waterfall.

 Visitors to Waterville Valley and the White Mountains region have been visiting Shell Cascade since the 1800s.
-Reference to Shell Cascade can be found in the 1892 book “The Waterville Valley: A History, Description, and Guide” By Arthur Lewis Goodrich, and on A.L Goodrich’s 1904 map of Waterville Valley.
+And reference to Shell Cascade can be found in the 1892 book “The Waterville Valley: A History, Description, and Guide” By Arthur Lewis Goodrich, and on A.L Goodrich’s 1904 map of Waterville Valley.

 Ellen's Falls (top section) – White Mountains, New Hampshire